 #27: Long Blonde Bob With Lowlights

-Stylist Amanda created this long bob and placed some lowlights on blonde hair to really make it pop.
+Stylist Teresa created this long bob and placed some lowlights on blonde hair to make it pop.
 This gorgeous look is fun to wear and ideal for women of all ages!
+If you’re feeling spontaneous, you can always bring your stylist pictures of blonde hair with lowlights and highlights that look great.

 #28: Blonde Hair With Lowlights for Older Women